 LIFE OF PHILIP

 Born in Zimbabwe, Pascall has been chairman and CEO of First Quantum since he founded it with company president Clive Newell in 1996.
 Before that, he was employed at RTZ and E.L.Bateman and was co-founder of Nedpac Engineering which he subsequently sold in 1990.
 He consulted to mining firms, including Rio Tinto’s Hammersley before starting First Quantum.
-He has an MBA from the University of Cape Town and a honours in control engineering from Sussex University in the UK.
+He holds an MBA from the University of Cape Town and honours in control engineering from Sussex University in the UK.

 - Web Address: www.first-quantum.com